awsdocs/aws-lambda-developer-guide/doc_source/go-programming-model-context.md

 **Global Variables**
 + `FunctionName` – The name of the Lambda function\.
 + `FunctionVersion` – The [version](versioning-aliases.md) of the function\.
-+ `MemoryLimitInMB` – The amount of memory configured on the function\.
++ `MemoryLimitInMB` – The amount of memory that's allocated for the function\.
 + `LogGroupName` – The log group for the function\.
 + `LogStreamName` – The log stream for the function instance\.